 Some companies turn to online templates, or try copying and pasting from existing employee handbooks.
 The latter could be a copyright violation, and online templates are not guaranteed to include all the required policies and language to protect your organization.

 Fortunately, SixFifty has a better way.
 We know the challenges involved in drafting your own Georgia employee handbooks.
 Instead of hiring an attorney, researching and drafting your own handbook or using a one-size-fits-all template, we’ve done the hard work for you.
-Our employee handbook creator platform is specifically designed to guide employers through every stage of the employment lifecycle, from research and offer letters to separation and offboarding.
+Our employee handbook platform is specifically designed to guide employers through every stage of the employment lifecycle, from research and offer letters to separation and offboarding.
 It’s easier and more cost-effective than ever to create top-tier employment documents.
 Plus, our legal team monitors changes to employment laws nationwide.
 If there are any changes, we’ll notify you so that you can regenerate and redistribute your handbooks as necessary.

+Ready to learn more?
+Schedule a demo today!
 Looking to create an employee handbook for a different state?
 View our interactive map for required employee handbook policies by state.